agfianf/agfianf.github.io/docs/blog/posts/fastapi/001-fastapi-red-metrics.md

     ACTIVE_REQUESTS = Gauge(
         name="http_requests_active",
         documentation="Number of currently active HTTP requests",
-        labelnames=["method", "endpoint", "service"],
+        labelnames=["method", "path", "service"],
     )
     ```

     1. `name`: This is like naming a variable.
 We can use this name to `query` the metric in Prometheus or Grafana.
-    2. `ddocumentation`: This is a description of the metric.
+    2. `documentation`: This is a description of the metric.
 It tells us what the metric is about.
-    3. `labelnames`: These are like tags that help group your data. <br>For example, we can group the data by `method` (GET, POST, etc.), `status_code` (200, 404, etc.), `path` (/api/v1/users), and `service` (user-service).
+    3. `labelnames`: labels  are tags that help group and filter your data. <br>For example, we can group the data by `method` (GET, POST, etc.), `status_code` (200, 404, etc.), `path` (/api/v1/users), and `service` (user-service). <br><br>For instance, if a request is a GET request to `/api/v1/users` and returns a 200 status code, the labels would look like: `method='GET', path='/api/v1/users', status_code='200', service='user-service'`.
     4. `buckets`: This is a list of buckets for the histogram.
 Each bucket represents a range of values.
-For example, if we set a bucket of 0.1, it means that any request that takes less than 0.1 seconds will be counted in that bucket.
+For example, if a request takes 0.03 seconds, it will fall into the 0.05 bucket.

-=== "Create the middleware"
+=== "Building the Metrics Middleware"

     ```python
     # middleware_metrics.py